Research & Empirical Analysis of Labor Migration

 REALM aims to shed light on the processes that sustain unfair migrant labor by improving our empirical understanding of the structures and dynamics implicated in recruitment for temporary work in the Gulf region (and, where relevant, elsewhere).
 While the focus is on sending countries, our analytical scope is expansive, ranging from individual motivations and expectations to meso-level processes of job matching and recruitment, and to the broader dynamics of labor supply and demand.
 Our goals are to review and collate existing knowledge, identify key empirical questions for further study, and support collaborative research that will advance our understanding of labor migration processes.
 In particular, we look to innovative ways to build data structures that can provide the foundation for robust, substantive and empirically grounded insights.

-To do this, we convened experts on recruitment dynamics in sending countries at three workshops in Abu Dhabi, London and New York City.
-These workshops informed our Request for Applications, which we issued in March 2016, and the selection of research proposals funded.
+We began by convening experts on recruitment dynamics in sending countries at three workshops in Abu Dhabi, London and New York City.
+These conversations formed the basis for our first Request for Applications in March 2016, and the selection of funded projects.
 REALM is designed on a PO1 model, with an administrative and data core supporting a series of substantively interlinked projects.
-Our ultimate goal is to form the basis for an effective "fair labor" certification system, in the same manner that one can confidently certify "fair trade" or organic production.
+We have continued to grow this structure in subsequent funding rounds in 2017 and 2018, strengthening the linkages between projects through annual workshops and collaborative research.
+Our ultimate goal is to create a lasting database and research core for future researchers and policymakers to draw on, and to build the foundation for the policy interventions that will promote fairer labor migration recruitment and better outcomes for individuals and their communities.